-Net position increased by \$17,233,979 to \$271,501,911 in fiscal year 2023, up from \$254,267,932 in fiscal year 2022 for a 6.8% increase in total net position.
-Included with the \$17,233,979 gain in net position is an increase in net capital assets of \$13,073,189 for electric and \$6,987,696 in net capital assets for broadband totaling \$20,060,885.
-The primary drivers of growth in electric net capital assets are the increased costs and increased quantity of distribution transformers purchases and a rebuild of Northeast Substation.
+Net position increased by \$12,194,802 to \$283,696,713 in fiscal year 2024, up from \$271,501,911 in fiscal year 2023 for a 4.5% increase in total net position.
+The primary causes of growth in electric net capital assets are the continued investment in the renewal and replacement of equipment in our distribution network and a rebuild of Northeast Substation.
 The primary driver of the growth in broadband net capital assets is the construction of our fiber optic distribution network.